 - ¾ cup milk

-- 10 slices salami or 6 slices ham, thinly sliced.
+- 10 slices salami or 6 slices ham – or a combo of both.

 - ½ cup tasty cheese

-- Step 1 Preheat oven to 200C/390F, and line a baking tray with baking paper.
+- Preheat oven to 200C/390F, and line a baking tray with baking paper.

-- Step 2 Add flour, salt and butter to a large mixing bowl (don’t worry about sifting the flour…ain’t nobody got time for that!)
+- Chop the butter into small cubes, then add the flour, salt and butter to a large mixing bowl (don’t worry about sifting the flour…ain’t nobody got time for that!)
 Next use your fingers to rub the butter and flour together, until the mixture becomes crumbly, and looks like fine breadcrumbs.
-Then stir in the cheese, salami, olives and parsley.
+Then stir in the cheese, salami/ham, olives and parsley.

-- Step 5 Once cooked remove from the oven, transfer the damper to a wire rack and let it cool for 5 minutes.
+- Once cooked remove from the oven, transfer the damper to a wire rack and let it cool for 5 minutes.
 Slice, and tell em’ to get it while it’s hot.

 - Got leftovers?
 Pop them in the freezer.
 This easy cheesy damper pizza makes a great anytime treat.